Body of Gaza girl, ambulance team trapped under Israeli fire found after 12 days | Law-Order

 Body of Gaza girl, ambulance team trapped under Israeli fire found after 12 days

+The PCRS said that after coordinating with the Israeli military through mediators and receiving a green light, it determined it was safe enough to send an ambulance with two crew, Youssef Zeino and Ahmed Al-Madhoon.
+"In our last communication with the team, they said the occupation forces aimed a laser beam at them.
+We heard gunshots and then an explosion," said Red Crescent spokesperson in Ramallah, Nebal Farsakh.

-Contact was soon lost with both the ambulance team and Hind, leaving their families, colleagues and many around the world concerned about their fate.
+Contact was then lost with both the ambulance team and Hind, leaving their families, colleagues and many around the world concerned about their fate.
+"While we continue to look into exactly what happened, we want to reiterate that civilians must be protected - no child should ever be terrified for their life, surrounded by the bodies of their family members.
+That these were potentially Hind's last moments is devastating and unbearable," a spokesperson for the International Committee of the Red Cross (ICRC) told Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)